 They ask for your bank info during registration.
 I also did not enjoy my interactions with their customer service representatives.
 They declined comments about privacy and locks your account immediately if you get a DMCA notice.

 Numerous reports of slow connection speeds and poor customer service.

 Poor customer service.
 Requires a phone number.

-Keeps logs, doesn’t support torrenting.
+It Keeps logs and doesn’t support torrenting.

-Awful customer service, constant disconnection issues.
+Awful customer service and constant disconnection issues.

-Only supports OpenVPN, limited number of servers.
+It only supports OpenVPN, a limited number of servers.